Mimo1103/MessengerApp/README.md

 # Overview
-A messaging application built inside Java that allows users to communicate via a locally hosted REST API.
+A messaging application built in Java that allows users to communicate via a locally hosted REST API.

 # How to run
 1. Launch the Server